 PART II: Intellectual Property in China

-PART III: Creating Open Hardware
+PART III: What Open Hardware Means to Me

 “Bunnie is the ultimate tour guide of hardware hacking as it stands today, with an eye towards the sublime art of how things are /really/ made.
 The Hardware Hacker will take you on a journey through the factories of the world, covering both technical & ethical implications of the ‘stuff’ we manufacture and buy.”